isc-projects/bind9/doc/notes/notes-current.rst

   Mode 3 (GSS-API). :gl:`#3905`

-- Zone type ``delegation-only``, and the ``delegation-only`` and ``root-delegation-only`` options, have been deprecated; a warning will be logged when they are used.
+- Zone type ``delegation-only``, and the ``delegation-only`` and ``root-delegation-only`` options, have been removed.
+Using them is a configuration error.

   These options were created to address the SiteFinder controversy, in which certain top-level domains redirected misspelled queries to other